Product properties

 Unlike variants, which are added from the product creator, variant groups are created from the Product Properties menu and can be included later during the creation of a product with variants.

-3. Price list and tariffs
+3. Price list and rates

 You can assign them to your products, your contacts, or your Holded documents, and consult them in the price list section of the product panel.
 There you will find all the rates you have created with their names and descriptions.

-Examples of rates: Rebates, Mid-season rebates orPremium customers.
+Examples of rates: Rebates, Black Friday or Premium customers.

 4. Logistics stages (pipelines)

-Pipelines are stages or phases that you can create and assign to your orders, delivery notes or sales documents to, for example, find out whether the product you are selling is in the warehouse, is in transport or has already arrived at its destination.
+Pipelines are stages or phases that you can create and assign to your orders, delivery notes, or sales documents to, for example, find out whether the product you are selling is in the warehouse, is in transport, or has already arrived at its destination.

-You can create as many stages as you want to have an exhaustive control of your documents.
+You can create as many stages as you want to have exhaustive control of your documents.
 Access them from Menu > Configuration > Logistics settings.

 Examples: "Pending", "Customs", "Warehouse", or "In delivery".